 Depression can be prevented by ‘reappraising’ negative memories, study suggests.
 The thoughts we have — and how we deal with it — can make us fall into a downward spiral of depression — or can help us stave if off.
 That’s the basic finding of a new study in the journal Emotion.

+Is PTSD Linked to Violence?
+What’s an Effective Cure for PTSD?
 The case against a United States soldier who is accused of going on a shooting rampage earlier this month in two Afghan villages that left women and children dead has focused global attention on post-traumatic stress disorder (PTSD) and other “invisible wounds of war” and of traumatic events like rape.